With e books humor, remove barriers, build bridges and communicate.

 But it is not just about telling jokes.
 No it is far more than that.
 Well used humor is a powerful device of communications.

-In the last five years, I have found two books on humor and its use in communications, training and presentations.
-These are my constant companions for my training, presentations and my speeches.
+In the last five years, I have written one book of my experience of using humor and how I do it, and found two other books on humor and its use in communications, training and presentations.
+All three are my constant companions for my training, presentations and my speeches.

 Here they are:

 #3 A Funny Thing Happened on the Way to the Boardroom: Using Humor in Business Speaking